-- Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other material; - Additional information that you have requested from us for the purpose of the audit; and

-Unrestricted access to individuals within the Authority you determined it was necessary to contact in order to obtain audit evidence.
+- access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other material; - · additional information that you have requested from us for the purpose of the audit; and - · unrestricted access to individuals within the Authority you determined it was necessary to contact in order to obtain audit evidence.

-I confirm as Treasurer that I have taken all the necessary steps to make me aware of any relevant audit information and to establish that you, as auditors, are aware of this information.
+I confirm as Treasurer of the Combined Fire Authority that I have taken all the necessary steps to make me aware of any relevant audit information and to establish that you, as auditors, are aware of this information.